 Employees frequently list training as one of the benefits of working somewhere.
 Often referred to as a perk.

-Attracting attention by providing “free knowledge” helps to grow a pool of potential candidates especially driven and focused people who are seeking to get ahead in their careers.
+Attracting attention by providing “free knowledge” helps the growth of a pool of potential candidates.
+Especially driven and focused people seeking to get ahead in their careers.

 If you compare :

 - the amount of time it takes to properly interview basic skills by every person interviewed vs.